-In a article, we have seen the complete basics of MySQL stored procedure.
+In an article, we have seen the complete basics of MySQL stored procedure.
 If you haven’t seen that, Click here to go.
-In that article, we discussed about PhpMyAdmin Tool Interface to create a stored procedure.
+In that, we discussed about PhpMyAdmin Tool Interface to create a stored procedure.
 Also we had seen about details concept of parameters that is required to create mysql stored procedure.

 Let’s get started.

 How can we create a MySQL Stored Procedure ?

 We can create stored procedure in MySQL in two different ways.
 First all about using MySQL Manual Tool & Second via MySQL create procedure command.

 - By Using PhpMyAdmin Manual Interface – you can find here.

 Previously given article is for creating stored procedure using Manual Tool.
 Now, inside this article we will see using MySQL Command.